mmeixner/salinas/README.md

 Example: `{:cents 386}`

 Moreover it can have a second key `:ratio`.

-There is a maker function `interval.
+To create an interval, just use the function `interval`.
+(Of course you can create these manually.)

 If you give it two integers, it creates a ratio, and calculates the cent value:

 `(interval 3 2)`
 => `{:ratio [3 2], :cents 701.9550008653874}`